S-UT-bootcamp/deep-learning-challenge/README.md

 #### Data Preprocessing

 **What variable(s) are the target(s) for your model?**
-    - We set 'IS_SUCCESSFUL' as the target variable.
+    - I set 'IS_SUCCESSFUL' as the target variable.
 **What variable(s) are the features for your model?**
     - APPLICATION_TYPE
     - AFFILIATION